denchev/plugin_forcelogout/README.md

 ## Tests

-plugin_forcelogout does not have yet unit or end-to-end tests
+plugin_forcelogout has standard unit tests.
+Integration tests require additional software (such as puppeteer) to handle the complex case.

 ## Installation
 Configure cartridge path with `plugin_forcelogout` before `app_storefront_base`.
 Like that `plugin_forcelogout:app_storefront_base`